jamsch/expo-speech-recognition/README.md

 ## Persisting Audio Recordings

 If you would like to persist the recognized audio for later use, you can enable the `recordingOptions.persist` option when calling `start()`.
-Enabling this setting will emit a `recording` event with the local file path after speech recognition ends.
+Enabling this setting will emit an `{ uri: string }` event object in the `audiostart` and `audioend` events with the local file path.

 > Note: For Android, this is only supported on Android 13 and above.
 Call `supportsRecording()` to see if it's available before using this feature.